An Incentive Compatible, Efficient Market for Air Traffic Flow Management: Strongly Polynomial Implementation

 \subsection{Incentive Compatible in Dominant Strategy}

+Since equilibrium price vectors of the market is in one-to-one correspondence with the solutions of the dual matching LP with $u_v=1$ (Lemma \ref{le.optprices}), they need not be unique, and in fact form a convex set.
+In this section we show that one of them induces VCG payments, and therefore is incentive compatible in dominant strategy.
+Further, we will design a method to compute such VCG prices in strongly polynomial time.

 An instance of the perfect $b$-matching problem can be reduced to the perfect matching problem by duplicating node $n$, $b_n$ times.
-Therefore, if we convert the costs $c_{is}$ on edge $(i,s)$ to payoffs $H-c_{is}$ for a big enough constant $H$, the market becomes an equivalent matching market where costs of goods are zero.
-For such a market, Leonard \cite{leonard} showed that prices which are simultaneously minimum for all goods exist and they correspond to VCG payments \cite{nisan.chap9}.
-Clearly, such a price vector has to be unique.
-It is easy to see that equilibrium allocations and prices of both the markets exactly match.
-Next we give a procedure to compute the minimum equilibrium price vector, starting from any equilibrium price vector $p^*$.
+Therefore, if we convert the costs $c_{is}$ on edge $(i,s)$ to payoffs $H-c_{is}$ for a big enough constant $H$, the market becomes an equivalent matching market (also known as assignment game) \cite{SS} where the costs of producing goods, the slots in our case, are zero.
+It is not difficult to check that equilibrium allocations and prices of our original market and the transformed matching market exactly match.

+\rn{For such a market, Leonard \cite{leonard} showed that the set of equilibrium prices of a matching market \rn{with minimum sum} correspond precisely to VCG payments \cite{nisan.chap9}, thereby showing that the market is incentive compatible in dominant strategy at such a price vector.
+Since the proof in \cite{leonard} is not formal, we have provided a complete proof in Appendix \ref{sec.incentive}.
+Since equilibrium prices form a lattice \cite{DG,SS,AJM}, the one minimizing sum has to be simultaneously minimum for all goods.\footnote{Equilibrium prices $p$ are minimum if for any other equilibrium prices $p'$ we have $p_s \leq p'_s, \ \forall s \in S$.}} Clearly, such a price vector has to be unique.
+Next we give a procedure to compute the minimum equilibrium price vector, starting from any equilibrium price vector $p^*$ and corresponding equilibrium schedule $x^*$.

-The procedure is based on the following observation: Construct graph $G(x^*,p^*)$ where slots form the node set.
-Put a directed edge from slot $s$ to slot $s'$ if there is a flight $i$ scheduled in $s$, and it is indifferent between $s$ and $s'$ in terms of total cost, i.e. $x^*_{is}=1$ and $p^*_s+c_{is}=p^*_{s'}+c_{is'}$.
-An edge in graph $G(x^*,p^*)$ indicates that if the price of slot $s'$ is decreased then $i$ would prefer $s'$ over $s$ in order to maintain $x^*$ as an equilibrium schedule.
+The procedure is based on the following observation: Given equilibrium prices $p^*$ and corresponding schedule $x^*$, construct graph $G(x^*,p^*)$ where slots form the node set.
+Put a directed edge from slot $s$ to slot $s'$ if there exists a flight, say $i$, scheduled in $s$ at $x^*$, and it is indifferent between $s$ and $s'$ in terms of total cost, i.e. $x^*_{is}=1$ and $p^*_s+c_{is}=p^*_{s'}+c_{is'}$.
+An edge in graph $G(x^*,p^*)$ indicates that if the price of slot $s'$ is decreased then $i$ would prefer $s'$ over $s$.
+Therefore, in order to maintain $x^*$ as an equilibrium schedule the price of $s$ also has to be decreased by the same amount.